-In Fiscal Year 2021-2022, AMBAG, San Luis Obispo Council of Governments (SLOCOG), Butte County Association of Governments (BCAG), Shasta Regional Transportation Agency (SRTA), and Tahoe Regional Planning Agency (TRPA), the five MPOs of the California, were awarded a Caltrans planning grant in the amount of \$550,000 which was matched with local funds \$90,000 and in-kind \$20,000.
+In Fiscal Year 2021-22, AMBAG, San Luis Obispo Council of Governments (SLOCOG), Butte County Association of Governments (BCAG), Shasta Regional Transportation Agency (SRTA), and Tahoe Regional Planning Agency (TRPA) (five California MPOs), were awarded a Caltrans planning grant in the amount of \$550,000 which was matched with local funds \$90,000 and inkind \$20,000.
 This is a multi-year project, with consulting support staff will be developing a cost effective and advanced Integrated Land Use Model and Development Monitoring Framework for all five MPOs.
 The final product will be five fully functional advanced Integrated Land Use Model and Development Monitoring Framework, to be utilized by the five MPOs, Caltrans, Regional Transportation Planning Agencies (RTPAs), transit agencies and local jurisdictions to evaluate land use and transportation policies while also meeting California State Senate Bill 375 (SB 375) requirements.
-During FY 2021-22, agency staff prepared and solicited request for proposal and selected professional consultants and kick-off the project.
+During FY 2022-23, AMBAG staff in consultation with other partner 4 MPO's staff, developed a draft Land Development Tracking System and Land Use Model frame work with technical assistance from selected professional consultants.
 This is a multi-year project and is expected to be completed by August 2024.